Colorado Criminal Justice Degree Programs

 If you’re interested in working in law enforcement in Colorado, you might like to know that the state has a fine tradition of lawmen and gunfighters.
 Bat Masterson, Buffalo Bill Cody, and Wesley Hardin all spent some time in the state.
 Butch Cassidy robbed a bank in Telluride, and Doc Holliday is buried in Glenwood Springs.

-The most recent chatter in Colorado concerns the legalization of marijuana.
-The plan for taxing marijuana has been set in motion and provides a "case study" for the rest of the United States as said in the Denver post.
-A portion of the tax proceeds is earmarked for police activities related to the legal pot market.
+The most recent chatter in Colorado concerns the legalization of marijuana in 2014 and the state’s decision to tax it.
+Colorado has raked in over half a billion dollars in fees and taxes since pot became legal, and a portion of these tax proceeds is earmarked for police activities related to the regulation of the market.

 Start your search for a criminal justice school near you!
-Make sure to contact multiple schools to compare each program and find the best one for your lifestyle and goals.go to school listings
+Make sure to contact multiple schools to compare each program and find the best one for your lifestyle and goals.

 Criminal Justice Education in Colorado

 Completing a criminal justice degree in Colorado can lead to a variety of rewarding entry-level opportunities in law enforcement, court services, corrections, private security and other lucrative fields.
 The widest selection of criminal justice careers and courses is available for students who are interested in pursuing a four-year degree in criminal justice education.
 Associate and doctorate degree programs are available but are more limited than bachelor’s degree programs.
 If you need flexibility because you plan to work while you attend school or want to save costs on commuting, Colorado’s schools offer many different online programs you can choose from to complete your degree at your convenience.

 Although your curriculum can vary based on the school and the major you choose, most undergraduate criminal justice curriculum start with criminal justice basics and core courses.
 The typical first and second-year bachelor’s degree curriculum in criminal justice includes classes such as: